 If you’re new around here you may not know that I’m a full time freelance writer!
 I jumped into freelance writing as soon as I graduated from school.
-I worked a couple of office jobs throughout University and did internships throughout my Masters program, and although I was so grateful for those opportunities and learned A LOT about writing for the online world, I also realized I didn’t want to go in to an office everyday.
+I worked a couple of office jobs throughout University and did internships throughout my Masters program (I did my Masters in Fashion Communication), and although I was so grateful for those opportunities and learned A LOT about writing for the online world, I also realized I didn’t want to go in to an office everyday.

 If you’re looking into starting your freelance career, here are 6 truths about freelancing, and some awesome tips for new freelance writers!

 Truth #1: You Have to Hustle Hard (Especially in the Beginning)

 It’s not easy finding freelance clients, especially when you’re just starting out.
 In the beginning, I spent tons of time looking through job boards, pitching websites, in freelance writing Facebook groups and on calls with potential clients.

 It’s a hustle and you won’t always find the writing job of your dreams right when you start out.
 But you have to start somewhere.
 Don’t forget, you’ll often be asked for samples of your writing, so that should be the first thing on your to-do list.